 Advisers Act Section 203(a) provides that every investment adviser who uses the means of interstate commerce must register with the SEC unless exempted from registration by Section 203(b).
-In 1996, NSMIA added Section 203A to the Act which exempted advisers with less than \$25 million in assets under management ("AUM") from SEC registration if required to register under applicable state adviser laws.
+In 1996, NSMIA added Section 203A to the Act which exempted advisers with less than \$25 million in AUM from SEC registration if required to register under applicable state adviser laws.
 Dodd-Frank amended Section 203A to generally increase the AUM requirement to \$100 million, but allowed advisers operating in 15 or more states to register with the SEC rather than each of the 15 separate states.
 Advisers relying on an exemption are not subject to federal registration, but are subject to Advisers Act Section 206, the antifraud provision.
-Under Dodd-Frank and subsequently adopted SEC exemptive rules, some exempt advisers are required to make regulatory filings despite their exempt status.
-The exemptions are discussed below.